 It was appalling that yesterday over 3100 people died from Covid.
 Even NYC is seeing a rise in cases.
 I feel lucky that I have able to work from home.
 As a freelance graphic / website designer I have always worked from my place, unlike many of my friends who had to make that adjustment.

 Needless to say a lot of people are having a hard time with all this Covid.
 Conflicts between even family members as to whether Covid is really that serious to wearing a mask, abound.
 Family violence, alcohol and drug use are up.
-I feel so thankful that my alcohol use is under control due to an alternative method from the standard abstinence-only treatments.
+I feel so thankful that my alcohol use is under control due to an alternative method from the standard abstinence-only treatments, instead using medication to stop drinking.
 Two years ago before Covid hit I foud a website call LifeBAC that changed my relationship with alcohol.
 Supported by their proven, medication-backed online program, I was able to cut back to only moderately drinking.
 The craving was gone.
 I won't say it was effortless to accomplish my goal, but I am now able to choose when and how much I drink instead of the mindless consumption that I indulged in for several years.
 Once you are approved for the LifeBac program you can access your custom medication plan through the LifeBac mobile app or web portal.
 Depending on whether you choose Baclofen or Naltrexone, the medication is delivered directly to your door in discreet packaging. within 3-5 days.The LifeBAC program is HIPAA-approved in-app telemedicine, so there is no need to go to a doctor's office.
 I was able to set my own goals, achieving them at my own pace.
 A client also has unlimited access to LifeBAC's vast array of tools, online support group, and LifeBac guides to help shape your own journey.
 The site says " LifeBac clients see a 50% reduction in drinking by month 3, and a staggering 82% after 6 months."
 I don't know if those statistics are accurate.
 All I know is that their method worked for me.